YaserFarghaly/Javascript-Data-Grid/README.md

 ------

 ### Contribution
-Just contact me to improve or refactoring the grid.
+Just contact me to improve or refactoring the grid and documentation.

 ----